joemoose/psiops/docs/index.md

 - On a **10–12**, you suffer no damage.
 - On a **13 or greater**, you suffer no damage, and your next *action roll* has an *advantage*.

+#### Ammo

+For a weapon that uses ammunition or other expendable resources, check off one use of ammo for any attack that *fails* or *partially succeeds*.
+Weapons have 6 units of ammunition.

+Ammunition can be resupplied at a *rendevous point* as described in the Recovery section.

 ### Cover and Suppression

 If you take cover behind something, you gain an armor bonus against attacks your cover would block.
 Low, medium, and high cover grants 1, 2, and 3 armor.
 Attacks that ignore armor do not ignore the armor bonus provided by cover.